vishwa-uber/Cadence-Docs/README.md

 If you are using GitHub pages for hosting, this command is a convenient way to build the website and push to the `gh-pages` branch.

+### Updating Release Data

+The release pages rely on data from GitHub that is persisted as json files under `static/data/releases/`.
+In order to update the release information for display, this can be done manually or be set up as part of the CI/CD process by running the `scripts/fetch-releases.sh` script.
+Script uses the [GitHub CLI](https://cli.github.com/) to fetch the release data.

 # NPM Registry

 Ensure you have a `.npmrc` [file](https://docs.npmjs.com/cli/v9/configuring-npm/npmrc/) configured with `registry=https://registry.npmjs.org/`.